 In January, there was a decline year-over-year in new home closings in the Coeur d'Alene, ID market, curving down after an increase in December 2013.
 There was a 13.3% drop in new home closings from a year earlier.
 This came after a 58.3% jump year-over-year in December.

-A total of 334 new homes were sold during the 12 months that ended in February, equal to the number of new homes sold for the year that ended in January.
+A total of 444 new homes were sold during the 12 months that ended in January, down from 448 for the year that ended in December.

 Pricing and Mortgage Trends

-In February, there was a 5.3% rise year-over-year in the average price of newly sold homes, reaching $210,424 per unit.
-This rise is better than the 3.6% rise in January year-over-year.
+In January, the average price of newly sold homes rose 5.4% year-over-year to $209,853 per unit.
+This bump is smaller than the 15.6% lift in December year-over-year.

 For newly sold homes, the average mortgage size increased year-over-year along with new home prices.
 Average mortgage size gained 5.4% to $178,674 in January from a year earlier.
 In December 2013, average mortgage size rose 11.8% from a year earlier.